szwen/familyConf/README.md

 A family videoconference setup

 ## Intro
 In the Covid-19 time, there have been (and may be) times when we can't be together with our families.
-Videoconferencing platforms have been highly used for this purpose, but as with any other new technologies, it might be frequent that elder people struggle with it and can't participate leaving them isolated.
+Videoconferencing platforms have been highly used for this purpose, but as with any other new technologies, it might be frequent that elder people struggle with it and can't participate, which leaves them isolated.

 The purpose of this project is to set up a simple, low cost and easy to use videoconferencing system for my grandparents and any grandparents in the world, or whoever prefers to use their TV instead of a computer or a smartphone to speak with their loved ones.